Glossary

 AI Tools for Readability Enhancement

-AI-powered tools assist writers in improving readability by providing real-time feedback and suggestions.
+AI-powered tools help writers with real-time feedback and suggestions.

 Examples: